Ameobea/homepage/notes/content/posts/pixi-js-optimizations.md

 The whole thing renders in a single render pass now!!

 I was quite shocked to see that honestly.
 PIXI.JS was finally able to show off its impressive capabilities here.
-I'd be interested check out their code to see how it manages to do that at some point.
+I'd be interested to check out their code to see how it manages to do that at some point.

 So yeah - a very successful optimization journey indeed.
 PIXI.JS needs some things to get set up in the right way in order for it to really shine, but it excels when they are.